mintybayleaf/libmint/README.md

 1.
     The `libs` folder contains a single header only library.
 In order to use the library you naturally just have to include the .h file wherever you use it in your own project.
 Yep just copy the file over!
-    You must only define `FILENAME_IMPLEMENTATION` in the translation unit you want the functions to be defined, not just decalared.
+    You must only define `MINT_FILENAME_IMPLEMENTATION` in the translation unit you want the functions to be defined, not just decalared.
 If you dont do this you will encounter linker errors for unresolved defintions.
     You can change whether the api is declared static or extern which would scope the library to one translation unit by defining
     `MINT_FILENAME_DEF_STATIC`.